Last updated on June 6th, 2022 at 01:37 pm

-With nutty roasted chickpeas, cauliflower, mint and preserved lemon this salad bowl is simple to make with just enough spice to make it a little special and exotic.
+With spiced roasted cauliflower and chickpeas, mint and preserved lemon this Roasted Chickpea Salad is simple to make with just enough spice to make it a little special and exotic.

 Since our beautiful friend visited us for a week and left to continue her solo journey around the country in a campervan, her dogs in tow, my mind has been filled with notions of courage.

 Of course I think my friend is brave for embarking on such a huge solo journey, but her inner journey is the one I most admire.
 Armed with just enough self-love to give herself permission, she is taking a time-out from her regular life to get to know herself better, to make friends with herself.
 She's pushing the pause button on the din and making an investment in herself on her own terms.

 My friend is in a position to take a time-out while some of us are not, but I don't think that means each of us can't find our little piece of brave and let it breath.

 Being brave means something different for each of us.
 For me, it means owning what I really want and putting it out in to the universe for all to see.
 I have a neat trick of saying something meaningful but then watermarking the statement with a disclaimer.
 It goes something like, " I want a castle...but I would be more than happy with a shed."

 To be clear, I don't actually want a castle, too much cleaning, but if I was exercising my brave muscles I would lay claim to the castle and see what the universe provides.

 I made this roasted chickpea salad with cauliflower, preserved lemons and mint at Christmas and it was a hit.
 The many times I have made it since, I have made little tweaks to the spice balance to get it just right.
 Just right for me, that is.